Combatting Cyber Attacks: Protect Your Nonprofit Organization’s Data

 When it comes to a cloud solution, pick something that is easy on your staff so it gets used.
 Some products, including Office 365, G-Suite and Dropbox, have nonprofit-specific offerings that are heavily discounted or free to 501c3s.

 In addition, it is always wise to give your users the least amount of permissions necessary to do their job.
-Preventing staff from installing a program might sound harsh but it can also prevent a virus from getting onto your network.
+Preventing staff from installing a program might cause an occasional inconvenience, but it will prevent a virus or other malware from accessing your network.